 1. From your keywords research you did before

 In my keyword research I saw a lot of search for a series of posters that NASA released.
 Most of these people are looking for the free versions of these posters.

 Since these aren’t likely to be good customers, I wanted to exclude them from my campaigns:

 I’ve added all of the columns marked in red to my negative keywords.
 Some of them I will remove in the future as I build out my product catalog.

-2. From the Search Terms report in your Adwords account:
+2. From the Search Terms report in your Google Ads account

 Then you add the keywords to a specific ad group, a campaign or to a negative keyword list which allows you to share negative keywords between multiple campaigns.

 The campaigns are now almost ready to go live.
 But before they go live, I go through a last settings check.